Restaurant owners who challenged indoor dining ban drop legal action

-Three owners of dine-in restaurants who filed a legal action demanding compensation for revenue losses when indoor dining was prohibited under coronavirus restrictions have dropped their case.
+Three owners of dine-in restaurants in Los Angeles County who filed a legal action demanding compensation for revenue losses when indoor dining was prohibited under coronavirus restrictions have dropped their case.

-In their petition filed last April 12, petitioners James P. Trani, Steve Patrick and John Marvoich named as respondents the state of California, Los Angeles County and the city of Los Angeles.
-The three businessmen alleged the forced closures amounted to a government taking and violated their rights of free speech and assembly.
+In their petition filed last April 12, petitioners James P. Trani, Steve Patrick and John Marvoich named as respondents the state of California and Los Angeles County.
+The three businessmen alleged the forced closures amounted to a government taking and violating their rights of free speech and assembly.
 Their court papers did not name the restaurants they own.

 In October, Los Angeles Superior Court Judge Jon R. Takasugi granted a motion by the Attorney General’s Office to dismiss the state as a party, saying the restaurant owners had “not submitted any facts which could show that state defendants commandeered or utilized any personal property.
 In fact, plaintiffs allege that they continued to operate their restaurants as take-out restaurants, albeit with less business.”